 Methods of Earwax Removal

-There are 2 prominent methods of earwax removal.
-Microsuction and syringing.
+There are two main methods of earwax removal—Microsuction and syringing.

 Microsuction is the process of inserting a thin tube into the ear canal using a microscope and employing suction to remove earwax and debris.

 Syringing uses water pressure to wash out the ear canal.
 This method is considered to be less effective than microsuction.
 There are more risks to the patient, including eardrum rupture, and the experience is generally messy and uncomfortable.

 There are also some even less effective methods, such as ear candling.

 Although earwax can sometimes cause problems with your ears, it exists to help maintain healthy ears and protects them from damage and infection.

 Prioritising your ear health with regular checkups with a medical professional is a surefire way to preserve your ear health and avoid any problems that could lead to lasting effects.

 If you’ve been experiencing hearing loss and having the earwax removed did not improve things, a hearing check with our audiologist is recommended.